Welcome & Overview

 Keep Track of How Much You Drink

 Drink 2 liters (64 ounces) of liquids every day.
 Try to drink a small amount steadily throughout the day.
-Your caregiver must keep track of all the liquids you drink in the Outpatient BMT Temperature and Intake Log.
+Your caregiver must keep track of all the liquids you drink in the Outpatient Cellular Therapy Temperature & Liquid Intake Log.

 Monitoring You for Bleeding

 If you have any bleeding, always tell someone from your transplant team.
-If you notice that you’re bleeding and you’re not in the clinic, take the following steps right away:
+If you notice that you’re bleeding and you’re not in the Cellular Immunotherapy Unit, take the following steps right away:

 - Apply direct pressure on the bleeding site.
 If you’re bleeding from your nose, also apply ice over the bridge of your nose.

-- After applying pressure, follow the Bone Marrow Transplant Emergency Guide.
+- After applying pressure, follow the Outpatient Cellular Therapy Emergency Guide.

-Call your doctor right away if you have any of the following things while you’re not in clinic:
+Call your doctor right away if you have any of the following things while you’re not in the Cellular Immunotherapy Unit:

 - Black bowel movements, blood in your stool, or rectal bleeding